Linutronix/elbe/docs/elbe-initvm.rst

 --cdrom <CDROM>
    ISO image of Binary cdrom.

---devel
-   Install elbe Version from the current working into initvm.

 --skip-download
    After the build has finished, the generated Files are downloaded from the initvm to the host.
 This step is skipped, when this option is